 Have you ever been sitting beside your cat petting her and suddenly she bit you?
 You may think your cat didn’t give you warning before biting, but it’s possible she gave you warning signs you didn’t understand.
-There are several reasons why cats bite, here are some of them:
+To learn why cats bite can take some time to figure out.
+Here are some behaviours to watch for:

 To Stop You From Petting Her